nocode-js/sequential-workflow-machine/README.md

 ## 🎬 Usage

-You can use the engine in a JavaScript or TypeScript application.
+You can use the machine in a JavaScript or TypeScript application.
 We recommend to use TypeScript because a workflow uses a lot of data structures and it's hard to maintain data integrity.

 At the beginning you need to define the type of your workflow definition.